ps396996/Effective-JAVA-Summary/README.md

 	...
 	result = elements[--size] // Error: found Object, required E
 ```
 A cast  will generate a warning.
-Beacuse E is a non-reifiable type, there is no way the compiler can check the cast at runtime.
+Because E is a non-reifiable type, there is no way the compiler can check the cast at runtime.
 ```java

 	result = (E) elements[--size]